dustinlyons/nixos-config/README.md

 nix run --extra-experimental-features 'nix-command flakes' github:dustinlyons/nixos-config#install
 ```

-On the first boot at the login screen:
+On first boot at the login screen:
 - Use the shortcut `Ctrl-Alt-F2` to move to a terminal session
 - Login as `root` using the password created during installation
 - Set the user password with `passwd <user>`